 Bialetti Moka Pot Sizes by FriedCoffee

 This all depends on the size of your Moka Pot!
 You can find 1, 3, 6, 9, or more cup sizes.

 What size of Moka pot get for one person?

 We recommend a 3 cups size Moka Pot for one person (they come in European sizes, like an Espresso Cup) and fill it to double line.

-What type of roast is recommended?
+What type of coffee roast is recommended for a moka pot?

 Medium roast is vital since young generations don't love this method due to our grandparent's traditions: they've always used dark roast=super bitter coffee.